 2. Bring the jam mixture to a rapid boil, stirring often to keep the jam from sticking to the bottom of the pot.

-3. Continue reducing the mixture until it reaches the jelly point, the point at which the jam no longer falls off a spoon in drips but instead oozes off in a sheet.
+3. Continue reducing the mixture until it reaches the jelly point, the point at which the berry jam no longer falls off a spoon in drips but instead oozes off in a sheet.

 Note: Sugar in this amount is necessary to activate the natural pectin–gelling agent–in the berries.
 Using pectin, especially low or no sugar varieties, will allow you to cut down on the sugar involved.
 Pectin is available in most supermarkets and wherever canning supplies are sold.
 Follow the instructions in the pectin package for best results.